 Need to make extra money?
 I get it.
 Sometimes it doesn’t matter how good you are at budgeting if there isn’t enough to go around you can find yourself scrambling to pay your bills.

 Beautiful Aotearoa is a great place to live, but that lifestyle comes with a price.
-Lots of us have to work multiple jobs to keep our heads above water – or just to save for a rainy day.
+Lots of us have to work multiple jobs and side hustles to keep our heads above water – or just to save for a rainy day.

 17 Ways to Make Extra Money in New Zealand

 This list of extra income ideas includes some quick money making ideas for when you need cash now, as well as more long-term extra cash opportunities – things that have the potential to turn into a lucrative side hustle.

 1. Take surveys and play games with Toluna

 Toluna is a fun way to earn some extra cash for Kiwis.
 You can take polls and battles with other members on their platform.